2018 Kenai Fjords Weekend Adventure

 Cost: $3,200 per person (or $2,200 for those also going on the adjacent bear-viewing trip)

-Includes transportation to and from Anchorage airport, lodging by the harbor in Seward off Resurrection Bay, a 6-hour cruise into Kenai Fjords National Park with salmon and rib eye lunch buffet, most meals, a visit to Exit Glacier, dogsledding rides, and more.
-If you’d like to pay by check, please email firstname.lastname@example.org.
+Includes transportation to and from Anchorage airport, lodging by the harbor in Seward off Resurrection Bay (no single-supplement fee!), a 6-hour cruise into Kenai Fjords National Park with salmon and rib eye lunch buffet, breakfast, lunch, and dinner, a visit to Exit Glacier, dogsledding rides, and more.
+We prefer payment by check to keep our rates low: please email email@example.com to let us know if you’re sending payment by check to Wild Departures, 709 Baseline Road, Boulder, CO 80302 so we hold your spot!

 Join Alaska Magazine photographer and senior editor, Michelle Theall, for the weekend of a lifetime in spectacular Kenai Fjords National Park.
 Kenai Fjords is home to orcas, humpbacks, calving glaciers, and some of the most exceptionally picturesque scenery in the world.
 Guests have the opportunity to shadow Michelle as she photographs this iconic destination, while learning the tips and tricks for capturing phenomenal images.